 Parents and carers can play a big part in ensuring their children meet our behaviour expectations in school and encouraging their child to learn from any instances when this isn't the case.
-We ask that parents read the relevant pages in the Student Planner and sign the Home/School Agreement and familiarise themselves with the school's policies and procedures, be open to constructive communication with school staff and support the school.
+We ask that parents read the relevant pages in the Student Planner and any information emailed out from school.
+We also ask parents to sign the Home/School Agreement and familiarise themselves with the school's policies and procedures, be open to constructive communication with school staff and support the school.